dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Proposal.md

 Mait Roosvalt - https://www.drupal.org/u/maitzzz

 ## Previous speaking experience
-Jürgen Viljaste - I really don't have any real speaking experience from the past, this would be my first presentation to such a large audience.
+Jürgen Viljaste - I personally don't have any real speaking experience from the past, this would be my first presentation to such a large audience.

-Mait Roosvalt - I have little speaking experience for smaller auditions but not topics about drupal developing.
+Mait Roosvalt - I have little speaking experience for smaller auditions but not topics about Drupal developing.